-The second option, "Do not update links to content within the copied folder: Links will point back to original folder and files," will not update any links within the newly copied folder.
-Links in the newly created files will point back to the original folder and files.
+Select the radio button "Do not update links to content within the copied folder: Links will point back to original folder and files" to create dependency tag links back to the original files in the navigation file contained in the new folder.

 Files can only be moved and copied within their site, and not across sites in the account.